nateg101/CV/README.md

 - Geology MSci
 - Achieved a 2:1 grade
 - Completed masters thesis using ArcGIS software to extract and visualise data.

-## Experience

-**ActionAid UK** (Feb 2018 - Aug 2019)
-*Supporter Database & Operations Specialist*
-- Database Implementation: Analysed and redesigned business processes related to a global child sponsorship program.
-Supported developers to design functionality requirements of a new database system, including a mobile application.
-- Managed and supported data collection processes for child sponsorship, including managing data transfers and supporting colleagues across the globe.

-**Clarksons Research** (Mar 2014 - Aug 2017)
-*Senior Research Analyst/Research Analyst*
-- Conducted research and analysis on global energy trade and the petroleum markets, developing and optimising trade and demand models that pulled in data from numerous sources.
-- Co-led redevelopment of database management and process for weekly updating of oil tanker timecharter records.
-I also provided key conceptual and database support in the recategorisation of oil tanker size segments to make them more market relevant.
-- Communicated research through presentations, reports and bespoke market analysis - particularly for those interested in raising finance such as bond-issuances or IPOs.

 ## Interests